freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 Migrating from a Tails-based SecureDrop
 ---------------------------------------

-If you are migrating from an older Tails-based SecureDrop, using the separate *Secure Viewing Station*, *Journalist Workstation* and *Admin Workstation* USB drives, then skip to the :ref:`Migration Overview<migration_overview>`.
+If you are migrating from an older Tails-based SecureDrop, using the separate *Secure Viewing Station*, *Journalist Workstation* and *Admin Workstation* USB flash drives, then skip to the :ref:`Migration Overview<migration_overview>`.

 Setting expectations
 --------------------